 In general, Order of Protection cases can be emotionally laden, and if there are competent lawyers representing each party, it is more likely that there can be a settlement which does not have the potential of destroying the respondent’s life.
 Just having competent attorneys also goes a long way to convincing the judge to approve different kinds of settlements.

-For information about my family law trial and appellate practice click here or call me at (347) 461-0760
+For information about New York orders of protection in family court click here or call me at (347) 461-0760